-Pilot studies with 10 users indicated that all subjects preferred the gaze-enhanced Page Up/Page Down technique over the normal Page Up / Page Down.
+Informal user studies with 10 users (university students) indicated that subjects unanimously preferred the gazeenhanced Page Up/Page Down technique over the normal Page Up / Page Down.
 In studies with the automatic scrolling techniques, subjects felt that scrolling started when they expected it to, that the scrolling speed was neither too fast nor too slow and they felt that they were in control.
 Some subjects commented that they initially found it disconcerting to read while the text was moving, but that they got used to it with practice.
 It is conceivable that, like a teleprompter, subjects may be comfortable with reading moving text with practice.
-The discrete scrolling with gaze-repositioning technique overcomes the issues of reading moving text and was therefore he preferred approach for gaze-enhanced scrolling.
+The discrete scrolling with gazerepositioning technique overcomes the issues of reading moving text and was therefore the preferred approach for gaze-enhanced scrolling.
 Subjects indicated that they would prefer the gaze-enhanced scrolling techniques over traditional scrolling methods.

-Systematic studies will need to be done to rigorously evaluate the benefits and shortcomings of these techniques.
+Systematic studies are required to rigorously evaluate the benefits and shortcomings of these techniques.